ITM Platform - Projects Programs Portfolio

 Scope changes in a predictive life cycle are not forbidden, but they are treated as formal events.
 A change request triggers a review of the plan, an impact analysis on schedule and budget, and explicit approval before the new plan takes effect.
 This rigor is precisely the point: it protects the project from uncontrolled drift and gives stakeholders confidence in forecasts.

-Progress tracking in predictive projects
+How progress is tracked in predictive projects

 In a predictive life cycle, progress is measured by comparing actual performance against the baseline plan.
 Earned value management (EVM) is the classic technique: it triangulates scope, schedule, and cost into metrics like Schedule Performance Index (SPI) and Cost Performance Index (CPI) that tell you whether you are ahead or behind and by how much.

 At a practical level, this means tracking task completion against the Gantt chart, monitoring milestones, and comparing planned versus actual effort.

-Modern PPM tools support this by letting you set project baselines - snapshots of the plan at a given point - and then visually track deviations on the Gantt.
-This gives project managers and sponsors a shared, objective view of how the project is performing relative to its commitments.
+Setting a project baseline — a snapshot of the plan at a given point — and then visually tracking deviations gives project managers and sponsors a shared, objective view of how the project is performing relative to its commitments.
+When a critical path shifts or a dependency slips, the impact on downstream tasks is immediately visible.

 Iterative and incremental life cycles: refine as you go